LenguyenhungCS/CvT-ViT-CNN_Cifar100/README.md

 # Quick start
 ## Installation
-Open a terminal or PowerShell in the project directory and execute the following commands:
+Assuming that you have installed PyTorch and TorchVision, if not, please follow the [officiall instruction](https://pytorch.org/) to install them firstly.
+Intall the dependencies using cmd:

 ``` sh
 python -m pip install -r requirements.txt --user -q
 ```

 ## Run
-Each experiment is defined by a yaml config file, which is saved under the directory of `experiments`.
-The directory of `experiments` has a tree structure like this:
+Open Terminal/PowerShell in the project directory and execute the following commands:

 ``` sh
 python train_cvt_cifar100